Toward Efficient Agents: Memory, Tool learning, and Planning

 \subsubsection{Memory Integration}

-Memory integration determines how to use retrieved content efficiently.
-It can leverage techniques such as filtering, compression, and structured insertion to make the retrieved information easier and cheaper to use during generation. \paragraph{Textual Integration.} When memory is stored as natural language, integration mainly means deciding which small set of text to show to the backbone model and in what format.
+After selection, the retrieved memories still need to be integrated into the agent's reasoning context.
+This step affects efficiency because raw retrieved content may be verbose, redundant, or poorly aligned with the model's current decision.
+Efficient integration therefore filters, compresses, formats, or transforms retrieved memory so that it provides maximal guidance with minimal additional context and computation. \paragraph{Textual Integration.} When memory is stored as natural language, integration mainly means deciding which small set of text to show to the backbone model and how to format it.
+The efficiency goal is to preserve the actionable signal of retrieved memory while minimizing prompt expansion and irrelevant context.
 DC-RS~\citep{suzgun2025dynamic} integrates persistent memory by keeping a cheatsheet store, doing similarity-based retrieval, then synthesizing a compact cheatsheet that is inserted into the prompt.

 Several agent-oriented systems follow the same idea but build on structured memory stores.
 In Mem0~\citep{chhikara2025mem0}, each memory item is a short natural language record with metadata (time, type, source, etc.).
 At inference time, the system retrieves the most relevant items and formats them as a compact memory block that is appended to the dialogue context, keeping only a handful of focused sentences in the prompt.
 Taking a more structured approach, A-MEM~\citep{xu2025mem} organizes interaction history as Zettelkasten-style notes and uses a two-stage retrieval pipeline to select only a few high-utility notes; these notes are linearized into a small ``working set'' section inside the agent prompt, while the rest of the note graph remains offline.